Fourier analysis of many-body transition amplitudes and states

 The corresponding multiplication table for $|G|=6$ is schematically represented in the top row of Fig.~\ref{Z6S3}.
 The group elements $\sigma$ are represented by six points on a circle.
 We connect these points according to the map $\sigma\mapsto \tau\circ\sigma$ for each $\tau\in G$.
 In that case, compositions by a group element correspond to translations along the ring, which commute with one another.
 Since the commutativity of the group operation \eqref{addlaw} carries over to a representation $\rho$ of $G$, all representation matrices $\hat{\rho}(\sigma)$, for $\sigma\in G$, can be simultaneously diagonalized, such that, by Eq.~\eqref{irrepdecomp}, all irreps of $G$ are one-dimensional .
 Specifically, for the cyclic group, the irreps are given by $\hat{\rho}^{(\lambda)}(\sigma)=\exp(2 \i \pi \lambda \sigma/ |G|)$, where both $\sigma$ and $\lambda$ are integers running from $0$ to $|G|-1$.
 The Fourier transform [Eq.~\eqref{FT}] and its inverse [Eq.~\eqref{IFT}] then take the familiar forms

-As a simple example of the non-Abelian case, let us consider the group of permutations of three elements, i.e the symmetric group $S_3$, as a simple example.
+As a simple example of the non-Abelian case, let us consider the group of permutations of three elements, i.e., the symmetric group $S_3$.
 It has $3!=6$ elements $\sigma$, which we write using cycle notation ($\id$ being the identity permutation).
-The multiplication table of $S_3$ is schematically represented in the top row of Fig.~\ref{Z6S3}, where it is apparent that the various transformations do not commute in general.
+We represent the multiplication table of $S_3$ in the bottom row of Fig.~\ref{Z6S3}, where it is apparent that the various transformations do not commute in general.
 Since it is non-commutative, $S_3$ must therefore possess an irrep $\lambda$ with $d_\lambda>1$.
-This is the two-dimensional standard irrep.
-It also has two one-dimensional irreps, the trivial and sign irreps (irreps of the symmetric group are discussed in more detail in Sec.~\ref{sec:irreps}).
-The corresponding matrices $\hat{\rho}^{(\lambda)}(\sigma)$ in Young's orthogonal representation are given in Table~\ref{tab:irrepsS3}.
+This is the two-dimensional \textit{standard} irrep.
+The group $S_3$ also has two one-dimensional irreps, the \textit{trivial} and \textit{sign} irreps (irreps of symmetric groups will be discussed in more detail in Sec.~\ref{sec:irreps}).
+The irrep matrices $\hat{\rho}^{(\lambda)}(\sigma)$ in Young's orthogonal representation are given in Table~\ref{tab:irrepsS3}.